 It’d be my absolute honor to fill you in on what that is in a personalized Strategy Call so you know the exact phases to move through for food freedom forever, in a personalized way.
 If you’d like your own step-by-step blueprint to break free from binge and emotional eating, you can reserve your spot for a call here.

 If you’re not ready for that, that’s ok.
 Know you are so capable, so so so capable.
 Know also that you can be in freedom zone, and have something come up that may pull you to a place that you thought you’d never go again and that’s ok, you’re human.
 Normal eaters overeat sometimes too.
 It doesn’t mean anything about you.
 You’re still beautiful, enough, complete, whole and worthy of food freedom forever.
 You were NOT put on this earth to struggle, you are meant for more!

-A really great exercises for practicing forgiveness is writing a letter to yourself.
+A really great exercise for practicing forgiveness is writing a letter to yourself.
 Have it out with yourself first, and then really try to view yourself with compassion, tapping into the reasoning, seeing your own point of view for why this happened, and make amends.
-There is so much power in releasing anger, and moving forward from a peaceful place of working with yourself instead of against yourself.
+There is so much power in releasing anger and moving forward from a peaceful place of working with yourself instead of against yourself.